Dermatomal Trigger Point Dry Needling (DTDN)

 Non- Acupuncturists do not have to meet any of these standards and often have a very small fraction of this training (25 - 45 hours of a weekend continuing education course).

-Other healthcare fields have adopted some the techniques from the Acupuncture profession.
+Other healthcare fields have adopted some of the core techniques of the Acupuncture profession.
 These include the use of acupuncture needles in Dry Needling (TDN / DTDN) and Intra-Muscular Stimulation (IMS), cupping, gua sha (graston), electrical point stimulation among others.

 Common problems treated with Dermatomal Trigger Point Dry Needling: